 Gestation lasts Approximately 15 months.

 Although its pugnacity has been exaggerated, the black rhino is unpredictable and can be a dangerous animal, some-times charging a disturbing sound or smell.
-It has tossed people in the air with the front horn, and regularly charges vehicles and campfires.
-When it catches the scent of humans, it usually crashes off through the brush and runs upwind, sometimes for several kilometers before stopping.
 The sense of smell is the primary method of detecting danger.
 It is very vocal in its communication, using growls, grunts, and most commonly a puffing snort.
 The usual gait is a fast walk or a bouncing trot.
 When charging it gallops.
 Territory is marked with dung piles and also by spraying urine.
 They wallow frequently and roll in dust.
 They feed primarily in the morning and evening and have become more nocturnal with the advent of hunters.
 Males are solitary.
 Females are usually found together with a calf and sometimes an older daughter.
 Those without young join a neighboring female.
 The young of both sexes also attach themselves to other animals.
 They are usually tolerant of others that they know in adjacent ranges.
-Most conflicts involve strangers moving through an area occupied by a clan.

 Breeding in black rhinos occurs generally throughout the year, with females usually giving birth every 2 to 5 years.
 The single calf weighs about 88 pounds at birth.
 Mating is often preceded by the female attacking the male.
 A premating bond develops between the male and female, and they remain in close proximity to each other, even sleeping in contact.